 We built upon our intimate knowledge and understanding of the Department during the first engagement to assist in developing a Cloud Strategy that articulated the Departments desired model and cloud strategy moving forward.
 We developed an understanding of the client base and mapped opportunities, challenges and risks.

 Cloud Operating Models

-This initial investigation was followed by a comprehensive discovery including workshops and interviews with representatives from all the Departments client segments, following User-centred Design and Design Thinking principles to determine their opportunities and challenges in moving to cloud and how they would like to work with the Department to deliver cloud services.
+This was followed by a comprehensive discovery including workshops and interviews with representatives from all the Departments client segments, following User-centred Design and Design Thinking principles to determine their opportunities and challenges in moving to cloud and how they would like to work with the Department to deliver cloud services.

 We also conducted research and held interviews with representatives from cloud service providers and other similar shared service such as Cenitex.
 We then worked with key stakeholders, both internal and external, to develop several options for the Department’s cloud operating model, including a developing a cost model, RACI and high-level risk assessment for each option.

 Outcome & Benefits

 We provided a shared understanding of the drivers for cloud services from all levels of stakeholders.
 This included communicating strategic opportunities and technical challenges to both the Department and its Executives.